 A lot of times when people ask me about unjust legal results, they ask, “Isn’t that unconstitutional?”
 Or, “How can that be fair?”
 If the answer was just answering a law school exam, I’d write out the pros and cons of the constitutionality of a law.
 As for fairness, the law like life is often not fair.
 The least fair part of the legal system involves the expense of defending your rights.
 If you think you have a right but don’t have money to defend that right, well then, you have nothing.
 You may think have a legal right to do something, but […]Continue Reading →

 FEAST!
 The best eating I’ve ever done was at a party where everybody was supposed to bring the best thing they cook.
 You know, the food that everybody begs you for the recipe.
 So everybody brought the food that they were famous for and feasted.
 (When we buy a bunch of food and cook it all day and call our buds to come over last second, we call it “FEAST.”)
-Blog posts as index cards.
+Blog posts so you don’t have to repeat yourself.
 One thing you can do with blog posts is to create a repository of things.
 Like a place to share recipes.
-Blog posts can also be a spot to do […]Continue Reading →
+Blog posts can also […]Continue Reading →